BA (Hons)

 Performance Techniques 2 30 Credits

-This module builds on performance at level 4 and explores approaches to performances in a variety of settings and to critically explore contemporary performance practice.
-Lectures will explore the varied nature of musical performance in the 21st century and practice-led workshops will afford the opportunity to discuss the nature of performance in different contexts: live; recorded; acoustic; electronic; networked; and, interactive.
-Students are encouraged to perform collaboratively, and form their own bands/ensembles, working towards a series of performances that include: live television and streaming broadcasts; and an extended live performance in a large venue.
+This module builds on collaborative and individual performances at level 4 and explores new approaches to performances in differing environments.
+Critical exploration of contemporary performance practice across a range of popular music genres, is a key feature.
+Lectures will explore the varied nature of musical performance in the 21st century and practice-led workshops will afford the opportunity to discuss the nature of performance in new contexts and live environments.

 Artist Development & Production 30 Credits